 - The presenting author

-Code Camp Proposals: If you have a pair-programming or collaborative activity that you would like to participate in during a code camp day at the workshop, please send a short paragraph describing it to email@example.com .
-We hope to be able to accept all reasonable proposals, the primary constraint being the number of Chapel team members available at the workshop to participate in them.
-For this reason, from a planning/resource perspective, the earlier we receive these proposals the better, though we will consider additional ad-hoc activities right up to the day itself (to support ideas that come up during the mini-conference day, for example).
+Code Camp Proposals: If you would like to participate in a pair-programming or collaborative activity on the code-camp day, please send a short paragraph describing the activity to firstname.lastname@example.org We hope to be able to accept all reasonable proposals, the primary constraint being the number of viable partners in attendance.
+For this reason, from a planning/resource perspective, the earlier we receive these proposals the better, though we will consider additional ad-hoc activities right up to the code camp day itself (to support ideas that are generated during the first day's talks, for example).

-- Mar 18: workshop program and extended abstracts posted to web
+- Mar 22: workshop program and extended abstracts posted online

 - Tom MacDonald, Cray Inc.

 - Mike Chu, AMD

 - Jeff Hammond, Intel